Controller#

 Example

-The when Controller axis changed block runs the attached stack of blocks whenever the value of a specified joystick axis changes.
+The when Controller axis is changed Hat block runs the attached stack when a joystick’s position changes along the selected axis.

 A VEX V5 Controller with the axes around the joysticks labeled.
 Axis 1 and 2 are around the right joystick, and Axis 3 and 4 are around the left.